jasonclx88/jasonclx88.github.io/source/_posts/Introduction.md

 ## What's new

+* **[TCSS-24]** 2024/3/11, our work on "A Review-level Sentiment Information Enhanced Multi-task Learning Approach for Explainable Recommendation" has been accepted.
 * **[WWW-24]** 2024/1/23, our work on "Fair Graph Representation Learning via Sensitive Attribute Disentanglement" has been accepted.
-* **[ICLR-24]** 2024/1/16, Our work on "A Graph is Worth 1-bit Spikes: When Graph Contrastive Learning Meets Spiking Neural Networks" has been accepted.
+* **[ICLR-24]** 2024/1/16, our work on "A Graph is Worth 1-bit Spikes: When Graph Contrastive Learning Meets Spiking Neural Networks" has been accepted.
 <!-- * **[WSDM-23]** 2023/10/20, Our two works on "The Devil is in the Data: Learning Fair Graph Neural Networks via Partial Knowledge Distillation" and "Rethinking and Simplifying Bootstrapped Graph Latents" have been accepted.
 * **[EMNLP-23]** 2023/10/07, Our work on Sample-Relation Guided Confidence Calibration over Tabular Data has been accepted.
 * **[ICDM-23]** 2023/09/03, Our work on Enhancing Graph Collaborative Filtering via Neighborhood Structure Embedding has been accepted.